ljfranklin/k8s-pi/README.md

 - Plug the mini switch into the larger switch using another mini ethernet cable
 - Plug everything into AC power

-> Note: you'll need a wired ethernet connection on your workstation for now Later steps will install the Unifi Controller into the k8s cluster which will allow you to setup the Wifi network.
+> Note: you'll need a wired ethernet connection on your workstation for now.
+Later steps will install the Unifi Controller into the k8s cluster which will allow you to setup the Wifi network.

 ### Ansible Introduction

-The following steps assume you already have `git` and `python` installed.
+> Note: The following steps assume you already have `git` and `python` installed.

 We'll use [Ansible](https://www.ansible.com/) to deploy the cluster.
 Ansible works by running commands over SSH from your workstation to each node